-Medals ‘no longer the priority’ – Athletics Kenya
+Medals 'no longer the priority' - Athletics Kenya

 "We can no longer just focus on winning medals."

-Sports minister Abadu Namwamba is expected to set up a steering committee that will ensure Athletics Kenya and the national anti-doping agency utilise allocated resources properly.
+Sports minister Ababu Namwamba is expected to set up a steering committee that will ensure Athletics Kenya and the national anti-doping agency utilise allocated resources properly.

 The government has committed $25m to clean up the sport over the next five years, but Korir knows failing to tackle the problem could prove costly in other ways.